ygorhun/ygorhun.github.io/index.markdown

 implementation, and measured their impact with each product team.

 #### System Database Administrator
-Garanti BBVA Teknoloji, Istanbul, Turkey | July 2011 - July 2014 (3 years)
+[Garanti BBVA Teknoloji](https://www.garantibbvateknoloji.com.tr/){:target="_blank"}, Istanbul, Turkey | July 2011 - July 2014 (3 years)

-Worked in the DB2 for z/OS System Management team, whose responsibilities include:
+Worked in the DB2 for z/OS System Management team at Garanti BBVA Teknoloji, which provided IT infrastructure services to [Garanti BBVA](https://www.garantibbva.com.tr/en){:target="_blank"} (one of the largest banks in Turkey) and its subsidiaries.
+The team's responsibilities included:
 * Installing, applying maintenance fixes, setting and tuning system parameters of DB2 and third-party DBA tools.
 * Performance monitoring, managing system resources, data recovery.